 Both of us are from South Florida so we came into the world of trucking with no winter driving experience whatsoever.
 It didn’t help that we went through our training in the spring either, so our tires never hit snow.
 It took nearly a year before there was snow under our feet for our skills to get put to the test.
 We were however, blessed with 2 friends early in our career (now considered family) that taught us the signs to watch for when driving through icy or snow bound conditions.
+We put together the most important points along with some photos we took while inching through a blizzard in North Dakota.

 Watch the Temperatures